-1.5 Where to obtain further information if you’re a traveller
+1.5 Where to get more information if you’re a traveller

-Retailers and travellers may obtain further information and advice from the VAT: general enquiries helpline.
+Retailers and travellers may get more information and advice from the VAT: general enquiries helpline.

 A simplified notice aimed specifically at travellers, Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) highlights the main aspects of the scheme.